Omanshu209/ANN-Classifier-Hub/README.md

 </div>

 ## Models

+### Brain Tumor Classifier
+The Chess Piece Classifier model is **designed to classify whether a patient is suffering from brain tumor or not**.
+It has been trained on a large dataset of brain images and utilizes deep learning techniques to achieve accurate classification.

 ### Chess Piece Classifier
 The Chess Piece Classifier model is **designed to classify images of chess pieces into their respective categories**.
 It has been trained on a large dataset of labeled chess piece images and utilizes deep learning techniques to achieve accurate classification.
 The model can be used to identify the type of chess piece present in an image, such as `King`, `Queen`, `Bishop`, `Knight`, `Rook`, or `Pawn`.